NCES CCD 2024-25 84 schools OH

 Source: NCES Common Core of Data NCES Common Core of Data

-Dayton operates 17 school districts — among the most fragmented governance structures in the country
+Dayton operates 17 school districts — one of the single most fragmented governance structures in the country

 Source: NCES Common Core of Data NCES Common Core of Data